 In 2017, Simon co-edited the book ‘Advanced Personal Training: Science to practice’.
 The book reviews scientific literature to identify optimal training strategies for fitness instruction and programming.
 The book enables health and fitness industry specialists to combine professional experience with strategies underpinned by scientific evidence.

 Simon is currently researching the optimal method of delivering feedback in an online environment.
-Simon is researching the innovative use of screencasting for increasing the personal, and supportive nature of feedback.
+He is researching the innovative use of screencasting for increasing the personal, and supportive nature of feedback and has recently published an article examining the impact of the feedback medium on student learning: ‘Is Screencast Feedback Better Than Text Feedback for Student Learning in Higher Education: A Systematic Review’.

 To find out more about the Sport and Fitness qualifications available at The Open University please click here